 Homemade Salt Water Taffy is not only a fun and delicious activity it can also be a chemistry lesson: The Effect of Temperature and Torsion on a Saccharide.

-If you want the actual chemistry experiment, using terms like "reagent" and "moles", use the first one.
-Otherwise, the cooking term translation is below that.
+If you want the actual chemistry experiment, using terms like "reagent" and "moles", it is below the recipe with kitchen ingredients and measurements.

 Taffy Making Tips

-- use lots of margarine, butter or coconut oil on the pan and your hands.
+- Use lots of margarine, butter or oil on the pan and your hands.

-- have a good candy thermometer like this one or this one.
+- Use a good candy thermometer like this one or this one.

 - food coloring

-- 1 ½ tablespoon margarine, butter, coconut oil
+- 1 ½ tablespoon hydrogenated vegetable oil (margarine - or butter, coconut oil or vegetable oil)

 - 4-hydroxy-3methoxybenzaldehyde (vanilla)